 This is a fantastic B&B accommodation located close to the César Tower.
 The XIXth century building has 5 uniquely decorated guest rooms inspired by classic fairy-tale themes, everything designed by the fashion designer Stella Cadente.

-With the best possible location (right of the town’s centre), modern facilities and a contemporary design, Le César Hôtel has everything you need for a unique stay in Provins.
-The beautiful rooms have views to the church or the town.
+With the best possible location (right of the town’s center), modern facilities and a contemporary design, Le César Hôtel has everything you need for a unique stay in Provins.
+The beautiful rooms have views of the church or the town.

 HOW TO REACH PROVINS FROM PARIS

 Provins is in Seine et Marne Department.
 SNCF trains to Provins leave from Gare de l’Est train station (1,5 hrs direct train).
 If you have a Navigo Pass 5 zones the ride is free on weekends and holidays.
 When you arrive at Provins’ train station there is a “tourist line” shuttle waiting right at the exit of the station.
 This bus goes through the main sights located in the high town (4€ daily ticket, 2.5€ single ticket).
 These sights are not that far from the station so you don’t really need this service if you like walking.